 - s3cmd

-To pre-stage a single object, fill in the following parameters:The command returns the object’s metadata and triggers a cache fill:
+To pre-stage a single object, replace the following placeholders:The command returns the object’s metadata and triggers a cache fill:

 [BUCKET-NAME]with the name of the bucket containing the object you want to pre-stage.[OBJECT-KEY]with the key of the object you want to pre-stage, for example,datasets/imagenet/shard-00001.tar.